Vykat XR (diazoxide choline) for Prader-Willi syndrome

 DESTINY PWS, also named C601, recruited 127 PWS patients, 4 and older, with moderate to severe hyperphagia at 29 sites in the U.S. and the U.K.

 Secondary goals included changes in body fat, as well as caregiver and clinician evaluations of clinical progress.
-Exploratory goals included changes in other body composition parameters, certain hormones, and behavioral problems, as assessed with the Prader-Willi Syndrome Profile (PWSP) Questionnaire and the Developmental Behavior Checklist version 2 parent edition (DBC2-P).
+Exploratory goals included changes in other body composition parameters, certain hormones, and behavioral problems, as assessed with the caregiver-reported Prader-Willi Syndrome Profile (PWSP) Questionnaire and the Developmental Behavior Checklist version 2 parent edition (DBC2-P).

 Still, the therapy resulted in a significantly greater HQ-CT score reduction, by more than twofold, relative to the placebo in a subgroup of patients with more severe hyperphagia at the beginning of the study (HQ-CT scores higher than 22).